Jacksonville Paralysis Attorneys

 When a traumatic event interrupts the connection between your brain and your muscles, you may experience paralysis as a result.
 After sustaining a spinal cord injury or traumatic brain injury, for example, you can lose valuable nerve or brain function, which may compromise your mobility and control.

 If you’ve been paralyzed by an accident, you understand paralysis can take away much more than your ability to move.
-At Spohrer Dodd, we can help you offset the damages caused by paralysis, and take the first steps towards securing your future.
+At Spohrer Dodd Trial Attorneys, we can help you offset the damages caused by paralysis, and take the first steps toward securing your future.

 What Is Paralysis?